startplatz/wordpress-integration-bundle/README.md

 Setup WordPress
 ---------------
-Your WordPress Installation should be located in the `web` - folder of your Symfony2 - Project
+Your WordPress Installation should be located in the `public` - folder of your Symfony2 - Project

 To complete the integration you should update the globals - cache by calling the Symfony Console Command: